akash423/Genpact_Gold_Python/README.md

 # Genpact_Gold_Python
-Python resources for Genpact Gold Program participants - Basics, Advanced ML and AI
+Python resources for Genpact Gold Program participants.

+All courseware - Slides, Jupyter notebooks and Python scripts as discussed in the classroom sessions